OpenKore/openkore/openkore/trunk/README.txt

 New commands:
 - Added more GM Commands
-	gmremove : Warp to a player via character name or user name. gmremove : summons a player via character name or user name.
+	gmremove : Warp to a player via character name or user name. gmrecall : summons a player via character name or user name.

 =========================
 ### OpenKore 1.9.3 (beta)